AppleWin/AppleWin/linux.md

 ### ra2

-There is an initial [libretro](https://docs.libretro.com/development/cores/developing-cores/) core, with minimal keyboard support and upside down video.
+There is an initial [libretro](https://docs.libretro.com/development/cores/developing-cores/) core.

+Keyboard works, but a lot of keys overlap with RetroArch shortcuts.

+Video works, but the vertical flip is done in software.

 Must be manually configured:
 ``cmake -DLIBRETRO_PATH=/path/to/libretro-common``